dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

     - assets/
 {% endprettify %}

+### asset_missing_path

+_Asset map entry must contain a 'path' field._

+#### Description

+The analyzer produces this diagnostic when an asset map is missing a `path` value.

+#### Example

+The following code produces this diagnostic because the asset map is missing a `path` value:

+{% prettify yaml tag=pre+code %}
+name: example
+flutter:
+  assets:
+    - flavors:
+      - premium
+{% endprettify %}

+#### Common fixes

+Change the asset map so that it contains a `path` field with a string value (a valid POSIX-style file path):

+{% prettify yaml tag=pre+code %}
+name: example
+flutter:
+  assets:
+    - path: assets/image.gif
+      flavors:
+      - premium
+{% endprettify %}

 ### asset_not_string

 _Assets are required to be file paths (strings)._

 #### Description

-The analyzer produces this diagnostic when an asset list contains a value that isn't a string.
+The analyzer produces this diagnostic when an `assets` list contains a value that isn't a string.

 #### Example

-The following code produces this diagnostic because the asset list contains a map:
+The following code produces this diagnostic because the `assets` list contains a map:

 {% prettify yaml tag=pre+code %}
 name: example